-The Company recognizes that intellectual property is essential and indispensable in the success of its business and in distinguishing its products and business from those of others.
-Accordingly, the Company sees to it that the trademarks, industrial design and copyright used or intended to be used in its products and business are protected by registering them, among others, with the Intellectual Property Office of the Philippines (IPOPHL) and equivalent government offices abroad.
-The Company also ensures that such registrations are maintained and renewed upon expiry of their respective terms, subject to pertinent laws, rules and regulations.
+The Company is well aware of the importance of protecting its intellectual property rights, which serve as essential means of distinguishing its products from those of its competitors, indicate the source and origin of the goods and serve to guarantee that its products is of a certain standard of quality.
+Thus, the Company ensures that the trademarks, patents, industrial designs and copyrights used or intended to be used in its products and business are protected through registration with the Intellectual Property Office of the Philippines (IPOPHL) and equivalent government regulatory offices abroad.
+The Company also ensures that such registrations are maintained pursuant to pertinent laws, rules and regulations.

-All trademarks used by the Company in its products sold in the Philippines and in the relevant foreign markets are either registered or have pending registration applications in its name or in the name of its parent company, SMC.
-The use by the Company of the SMC-registered marks are duly authorized by SMC.
-The Company, has applied for registration or registered in its name, among others, the trademarks Vino Kulafu and Primera Light Brandy, and label designs and bottles for Ginebra San Miguel, while the trademarks G.S.M.
-Blue, G.S.M.
-Blue Flavors, Antonov Vodka and Don Enrique Mixkila are registered in the name of SMC.
-The Company also has an industrial design registration for its bottle Ginebra San Miguel (Round/Bilog) and has existing copyright certificates of registration over certain pictorial illustrations, periodicals and newspapers, and radio materials.
+All trademarks used by the Company in its products sold in the Philippines and in the relevant foreign markets and those used in its business operations are either registered or have pending registration applications in its name or in the name of SMC.
+The Company has applied for registration or registered in its name, among others, the trademarks Vino Kulafu, Primera Light Brandy, and Ginebra San Miguel including their label designs, label design of G.S.M.
+Blue Flavors (for Gin Pomelo and Margarita) and industrial design of the Ginebra San Miguel bottle.
+The trademarks and label designs of G.S.M.
+Blue, Antonov Vodka and Don Enrique Mixkila are likewise registered in the name of SMC, the use thereof by the Company are duly authorized by SMC.

-The trademarks used by the Company in its business operations are likewise registered in various countries, which include, among others, Thailand, United States of America, China, Canada, Hong Kong, India, Italy, Kuwait, New Zealand and Taiwan.
+Trademarks used by the Company for its products which are distributed or sold abroad are registered in various countries including Thailand, United States of America, China, Canada, Hong Kong, India, Italy, Kuwait, New Zealand and Taiwan.